Illustrated Children’s Book Covers: Tips and Examples

 Avoid too many colors on the cover art

 Even though younger kids prefer bright colors, you shouldn’t make the cover into a rainbow.
-Like too much chocolate, such a cover would seem too sugary and harmful.
+Such a cover would seem too sugary and harmful, like too much chocolate.

 So, stick to classics.